All Episodes

 Democrats hope a split the bill plan would speed up a vote and help Obama meet his goal of getting a final measure by the end of the year.

-Senate finance committee members working on a bipartisan bill are scheduled to talk today on a conference call.
+Senate Finance Committee members working on a bipartisan bill are scheduled to talk today on a conference call.

-The Finance Committee is on track to reach a bipartisan agreement on health care reform that can pass the Senate.
+Max Baucus said he's a chairman, the finance committee is on track to reach a bipartisan agreement on health care reform that can pass the Senate.

 But other senators noted privately that several factors are working against any deal.